Local government in New Zealand: Governance and management

 Each elected council is responsible for the local authority's governance and employs a chief executive, who is responsible for its management.
 The chief executive's role, outlined in the Local Government Act 2002, is to advise the council and implement its decisions, as well as employing staff and ensuring that all of a council's legal responsibilities are attended to.
 The term of a chief executive's employment is for up to five years, which may be extended to a maximum of seven years.
 Much of the governance and regulatory responsibilities of councils are transacted by committees or by the chief executive's staff, under delegation from the full council, although the level of delegation varies between councils.
 Councils may also choose to establish and delegate functions to companies or trusts (known as council-controlled organisations or council-controlled trading organisations when the local authority has the majority interest).

 Regional councils and territorial authorities have different statutory responsibilities from one another, as well as other key differences in terms of their governance structures.

-Regions

-There are eleven regional councils and five unitary authorities.
-Regional council duties include:
+Regional government